explodinglabs/iko/README.md

 curl -fsSL https://explodinglabs.com/iko/install.sh | sh
 ```

-This installs an executable script at `~/.local/bin/iko`.
+A script is created at `~/.local/bin/iko`, which is just a docker run command.
+You might want to modify it to suit your needs.

-To confirm it's working:
+Confirm it's working:

 ```sh
 iko version